DragonL40/logseq/pages/Closest Pair of Points in the Plane (2D).md

 - closest-pair-rec($P_x$, $P_y$)
 	- If there are $\le 3$ points then brute force.
 	- Let $m$ be median x-coordinate of $P$
+	- Let $L$ be points to left of median line, sorted by
-	- Let $L$ be the set of points in the first
+	- Let $R$ be points to the right of the median line